Skip to content

 13. If the review is approved, the Security Officer or designated personnel then marks the Ticket as Done, adding any pertinent notes required.

-14. Review of user access is monitored on a quarterly basis using the TQMS reporting to assess compliance with above policy.
+14. Review of user access is monitored on an bi-annual basis using the JIRA reporting to assess compliance with above policy.

-15. Any WayToHealth workforce member can request change of access using the process outlined in §7.2 paragraph 1.
+15. Any W2H workforce member can request change of access using the process outlined in §7.2 Access Establishment and Modification.

 16. Access to production systems is controlled using centralized user management and authentication.